jamiegl/xyzblog/content/posts/financial-disclosure-p1/index.md

 +++
 title = "Scraping financial disclosure reports from the House of Clerks website with Python - Part 1: Downloading the reports" description = "Part 1 of a series on acquring and scanning House of Clerks financal disclosures using Python.
-Covers the downloading of the files using BeautifulSoup and requests." date = 2023-05-25 updated = 2023-05-26 draft = false
+Covers the downloading of the disclosure PDFs using BeautifulSoup and requests." date = 2023-05-25 updated = 2023-05-25 draft = false

 [taxonomies]